romis2012/pydantic-collections/README.md

 With the release of **Pydantic V2**, this package is no longer needed.
 All core functionality for validating, serializing, and managing collections of models can now be easily achieved using the native [RootModel](https://pydantic.dev/docs/validation/dev/concepts/models/#rootmodel-and-custom-root-types) type.

 Thank you to everyone who used and supported this project!

+The `pydantic-collections` package provides `BaseCollectionModel` class that allows you to manipulate collections of [pydantic](https://github.com/samuelcolvin/pydantic) models (and any other types supported by pydantic).

 ## Requirements
 - Python>=3.7